 Laura Piippo, MD

 Dr. Piippo specializes in pediatric ophthalmology, treating children with crossed and lazy eyes as well as providing comprehensive eye exams for children.
-Dr. Piippo received her undergraduate degree at Lake Superior State University and her medical degree from Wayne State University School of Medicine.
-She completed her ophthalmology residency at the University of Illinois, Chicago and her fellowship in Pediatric Ophthalmology at Baylor College of Medicine.
+Dr. Piippo received her medical degree from Wayne State University School of Medicine; completed her ophthalmology residency at University of Illinois, Chicago and her fellowship in pediatric ophthalmology at Baylor College of Medicine; and is a graduate of Lake Superior State University.
 She joined Grand Rapids Ophthalmology in 2002.